Why this matters

 "Young children appear to be in particular need of protection from harmful stereotypes as they are more likely to internalise the messages they see.
 However, there is also significant evidence of potential harm for adults in reinforcing already internalised messages about how they should behave and look on account of their gender."

-We are part of a growing grass-roots movement who are troubled that instead of celebrating choice and equality, retailers are promoting harmful, outdated ideas about the role of men and women in society.
+We are just one campaign in a growing number of grass-roots groups who are concerned that instead of celebrating choice and equality, retailers are promoting harmful and outdated ideas about the role of men and women in society.

 Let Toys Be Toys